 Hannah strongly believes that everyone charged with a criminal offence has the right to be heard and the right to zealous advocacy.
 She is eager to bring her passion for working with people to her practice of law and hopes to continue the fight for access to justice.

-Contact Hannah directly at firstname.lastname@example.org.
+Email Hannah directly at email@example.com.

-Email Carmen at email@example.com.
+Email Hannah directly at firstname.lastname@example.org.